notkyraxo/lab2-git-markdown/readme.md

 7. Was your add successful?
 Check status again!
 Explain what do you see.

+  Yes, when I check Git status it says that it's up to date.

 8. Now **commit** your changes (see [course book 4.4.4](https://faculty.washington.edu/otoomet/info201-book/git-basics.html#git-basics-working-committing)).
    Put your command underneath in a code block.